TableTopTango/Geopollinator/FunctionalSpec.md

 	print out and test their students on.

 **Goals:**
 1. Run a JavaScript in an html file.
+MET
-2. Create Geopollinator code in JavaScript
+2. Create Geopollinator code in JavaScript.
 3. Create the html code for Geopollinator.
 4. Merge the codes somehow.
 5. Debug the thing.